Rubzio/styleguides/clean-abap/CleanABAP.md

 > [Clean ABAP](#clean-abap) > [Content](#content) > [This section](#be-consistent)

-Format all code of a project in the same way.
+Format all code of a team/sub-project in the same way.
 Let all team members use the same formatting style.

-If you edit foreign code, adhere to that project's formatting style instead of insisting on your personal style.
+If you edit foreign code, adhere to that team's formatting style instead of insisting on your personal style.

 If you change your formatting rules over time,